Dherse/masterproef/content/2_ecosystem.typ

 Additionally, package manager often offer version management, allowing the user to specify which version of a package they wish to use.
 As well as allowing package providers to update their packages as they get refined and improved.
 The same can be applied for hardware description as additional features may be added to a component, or hardware bugs may be fixed.

-Finally, package managers usually handle nested dependencies, that is, they are able to resolve the dependencies of the dependencies, making the rule of a user wishing to use a specific package easier.
+Finally, package managers usually handle nested dependencies, that is, they are able to resolve the dependencies of the dependencies, making the experience of a user wishing to use a specific package easier.
 This lets creators of dependencies themselves build on top of existing community solutions, providing for a more cohesive ecosystem.
 It is also important to point out that nested dependencies can cause conflicts, and therefore, package managers must provide a way to resolve these conflicts.
 This is usually done using _semantic versioning_ which is a way of specifying version number that allow, to some degree, automatic conflict resolution @lam_putting_2020.

 === Documentation generator

+#info-box(kind: "definition")[
+    A *documentation generator* is a tool that allows users to generate documentation for their code using their code.
+This is usually done by using special comments in the code that are then extracted and interpreted as documentation.
+]

+The most common document generators are _Doxygen_ used by the _C_ and _C++_ community and _Javadoc_ used by the _Java_ community.
+Generally, documentation generators produce documentation in the form of a website, where all the documentation and components are linked together automatically.
+This makes navigating the documentation easier for the user.Additionally, some documentation generators such as _Rustdoc_ for the _Rust_ ecosystem, provide a way to include and test examples directly in the documentation.
+This makes it easier for users to understand and use new libraries they might be unfamiliar with.
+For this reason, when developing an @api, having a documentation generator built into the language is highly desirable.
+As the documentation can serve as a way for users to learn the @api but also for maintainers to understand the implementation of the @api itself.
+Additionally, when creating a new language, care might be given to documentation generators, as they can provide a way for users to document their code and for maintainers to document the language and it standard library.
+Finally, as technical documentation is the primary source of information for developers @stackoverflow_survey, it is essential to take this need from users into account.

 === Build system

+#info-box(kind: "definition")[
+    A *build system* is a tool that allows users to build their projects.
+]

+Build systems play an essential role in building complex software.
+As modern software is generally composed of many files that are compiled together, along with having dependencies, configuration and many other resources, it is difficult to compile modern software projects by hand.
+For these reasons, build systems are available.
+They provide a way to specify how a project should be built, this can be done in an explicit way: where the user specifies the steps that should be taken, the dependencies and how to build them.
+This approach would be similar to the popular _CMake_ build system for the _C_ family of languages.
+Other build systems like _Cargo_ for _Rust_ provide a mostly implicit way of building projects, where the user only specifies the dependencies and, by using a standardized file structure, the build system is able to infer how to build the project.
+This approach is easier to use and leads to more uniform project structure.
+This means that, in combination with other tools such as formatters and linters, projects built using tools like _Cargo_ all _look_ alike, making them easy to navigate for beginners and experienced users alike.
+Additionally, not having to create _CMake_ files for every new project follows the @dry principle, which is a common mantra in programming.

+Additionally, build systems can provide advanced features that are of particular interest of hardware description languages.
+Features such as _feature flags_ are particularly useful.
+A feature flag is a property that can be enabled during building that is additive, it adds additional features to the program.
+As a simple example, consider the program in @prog_hello: it will print `"Hello, world!"` when it is called.
+A feature flag called `custom_hello` may be used to add the function in @prog_hello_custom which allows the user to specify a name to greet.
+It is purely additive: adding functionality to the previous library and uses the `custom_hello` feature flag to conditionally enable the additional feature.
+This example is trivial, but this idea can be expanded.
+Another example might be a feature flag that enables an additional type of modulator in a library of reusable photonic components.
+Some libraries even take a step further, where almost all of their features are gated, which allows them to be very lean and fast to compile, however this is not a common occurrence.

+#figure(caption: [ Simple function that prints `"Hello, world!"`, in _Rust_.])[
+    #raw(read("../code/hello_world/0.rs"), lang: "rust")
+] <prog_hello>

+#figure(caption: [ Function that prints `"Hello, {name}!"` with a custom name, in _Rust_.])[
+    #raw(read("../code/hello_world/1.rs"), lang: "rust")
+] <prog_hello_custom>

+Whether providing the user with an @api or creating a new language, it is important to consider how the user's program must be built.
+As this task can quickly become quite complex.
+Enforcing a fixed folder structure and providing a ready-made build system that handles all common building tasks can greatly improve the user experience.
+And especially the experience of newcomers as it might avoid them having to do obscure tasks such as writing their own _CMake_ files.

 === Summary

-As has been showed, in order to build a complete, user friendly ecosystem, a lot of components are preferred.
+As has been shown, in order to build a complete, user friendly ecosystem, a lot of components are necessary or desirable.
 Official support for these components might be preferred as they lead to lower fracturing of their respective ecosystems.
-In @tab_ecosystem_components, an overview of components that are desirable, along with a short description and their applicability for different scenarios as mentioned.
+In @tab_ecosystem_components, an overview of components that are required, desirable or not needed, along with a short description and their applicability for different scenarios are mentioned.

-#let not_needed = text(fill: red, size: 28pt)[#raw("\u{2718}")]
-#let required = text(fill: green, size: 28pt)[#raw("\u{2714}")]
-#let optional = text(fill: orange, size: 28pt)[#raw("\u{2714}")]
-#let desired = text(fill: yellow.darken(20%), size: 28pt)[#raw("\u{2699}")]

-#figure(
+Some components are more important than others and are required to build the ecosystem.
+Most notably the compiler, hardware-programmer, and testing and simulation tools.
+Without these components, the ecosystem is not usable for hardware development.
+However, while the other components are not strictly needed, a lot of them are desirable: having proper debugging facilities makes the ecosystem easier to use.
+Similarly, having a build system can help the users get started with their projects faster.

+In @tab_ecosystem_components, there is a distinction made on the type of design that is pursued, as will be discussed in @sec_phos, this thesis will create a new hardware description language, but the possibility of creating an @api was also discussed.
+And while, an @api is not the retained solution, one can use this information for the choice of the language in which this new language, called @phos, will be implemented.
+Indeed, the same components that make @api designing easy, also make language implementation easier.

+As will be discussed in @sec_language_summary, @phos will be implemented in _Rust_.
+The language meets all of the requirement by having first party support for all of the required and desired components for an @api design.
+Additionally, its high performance and safety features make it a good candidate for a reliable implementation of the @phos ecosystem.

+#pagebreak(weak: true)

+#figurex(
     caption: [
-        This table shows the different components that are needed (#required), desired (#desired) or not needed (#not_needed) for an ecosystem.
-It compares they applicability for different scenarios, namely whether developing an API that is used to program photonic processors or whether creating a new language for photonic processor development.
+        This table shows the different components that are needed (#required_sml), desired (#desired_sml) or not needed (#not_needed_sml) for an ecosystem.
+It compares their importance for different scenarios, namely whether developing an API that is used to program photonic processors or whether creating a new language for photonic processor development.

+        + Interpreted languages are languages that are not compiled to machine code, but rather interpreted at runtime.
+This means that they do not require a compiler per se, but rather an interpreter.
+        + A code editor is provided as an external tool, however, support for the language must be provided by the ecosystem.
+That being said, it is not a requirement and is desired rather than required.
+    ],
+    title: [
+        Comparison of programming ecosystem components and their importance for @api development and language design.
     ],
     kind: table,
 )[